Andie-Squirrel/Auto-Local-GPT/README.md

 The primary goal of this project is to enable users to easily load their own AI models and run them autonomously in a loop with goals they set, without requiring an API key or an account on some website.
 The focus is on compatibility with a broad range of AI models and ease of use.

-Keep in mind that this project is in its infancy and barely working.
-You are currently limited to running only LLaMA/Alpaca-based models.
+This project should be considered UNSTABLE for the moment.
+Keep in mind that this project is in its infancy and barely working, and sometimes not at all.
+Hugging Face transformers are being added right now, as well as updates to the current LLaMA/Alpaca-based compatibility.

 Reasons why this project matters:

-- You want to use your own LLM that is pre-trained on a custom dataset
+- You want to use your own LLM that is pre-trained or fine-tuned on a custom dataset
 - You want to use an AI model offline, without being tied to an internet API
-- You require an LLM that is more task-oriented and less politically correct, such as with White Hat or Red Team security testing
+- You want to use an LLM that is more task-oriented and less politically correct, such as with White Hat or Red Team security testing
 - You are bored and have powerful hardware just sitting around.

 This project is more geared towards folks with a lot of CPU power, a ridiculous amount of RAM, and a lot of time for the AI model to process.
-I'm sure someone out there will try to run this on their Intel i3 with 8GB of RAM, but you are not likely to have success.
-If you somehow do, it will be several days of 100% CPU use to give you a large response from a small LLM.
+Inevitably, someone out there will try to run this on their old Intel i3 with 8GB of RAM, but they are not likely to have success.
+If they somehow do, it will be several hours of 100% CPU use to give a large response from a small LLM.

 The minimum recommended hardware for the project is:
 - A modern high-end CPU with at least 16 threads